Business advice - common questions

 - What if an employee has more than one job?

 Both employers will be able to make a claim under the scheme.
-The 80% cap applies to each employer.
+The percentage wage cap (80% in July and August, 70% in September and 60% in October) applies to each employer.

 - Can an employee work while on furlough leave?